gzbotii/Hargita-Mountains-Ski-Resort/README.md

 Unfortunately because of some GitHub Pages issue, I cannot sort the project into folders (images, CSS, JS files).
 The project can be found at https://gzbotii.github.io/Hargita-Mountains-Ski-Resort/

 JS code refactored based on the feedback.
+Should I add something else as well?